wp-plugins/editorial-calendar/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Click the new 'Calendar' option under the 'Posts' menu.

+== Frequently Asked Questions ==

+= Can I use the editorial calendar with pages? =

+Right now the calendar only supports posts.
+We are considering adding support for pages.
+If you would like to see support for pages let us know.

+= Does the editorial calendar change the way my posts look? =

+No.  The calendar is only an administration tool.
+It won't change the way your blog looks.

+= Why are my posts different colors? =

+The different color of each post indicates the status.
+Gray is <code>draft</code>, blue is <code>publish</code>, and yellow is <code>future</code>.

+= Why does the calendar change my post status? =

+The calendar works with three types of post status: <code>draft</code>, <code>publish</code>, and <code>future</code>.
+If you move a <code>publish</code> post to a date after the current day it becomes a <code>future</code> post.
+If you drag a <code>future</code> post to a day before the current day it becomes a <code>draft</code> post.

 == Screenshots ==